Applications & Admissions

 - A portfolio in a format of your choosing.
 The portfolio may include set design or other sketches, evidence of drawing/painting experience, images of realized and unrealized projects, models or props that you have built, hand or computer drafting samples, or samples of graphic or other applied arts.
 Descriptive accounts of each item in the portfolio should be included.
 We are interested in seeing how you can express yourself visually, and what your process looks like.
 Do not obsess over the graphic design aspect of your portfolio.
 As long as all images are labelled clearly to provide a sense of context, we are most interested in seeing how you express yourself visually, what your process looks like, and what manual skills you have.

 After the faculty has reviewed all completed applicant files, those candidates selected for top consideration will be invited to the campus for personal interviews.
-These interviews usually take place between mid-February and late March.
-In some exceptional instances, the interviews may be conducted via phone or video internet.

 Additional Application Information